tkikawa/optsim/README.md

 - **imat**: Material ID in which optical photon was generated.
 - **fmat**: Material ID in which optical photon ended.
 - **ftype**: ID which identifies how optical photon ended.
-    - 1: Go out of world volume.
+    - 0: Go out of world volume.
+    - 1: Exceed limit of reflections
     - 2: Absorbed in normal medium.
     - 3: Absorbed by absorber.
     - 4: Detected by detector.